-Integration → Creating Your Own Plugins → Plugin Creation Overview
+Integration → Creating Custom Plugins → Plugin Creation Overview

 A plugin consists of a ZIP file that contains a set of required and optional files in the root directory and supporting files located as needed.
 To make the plugin available for general use, this ZIP file must be loaded into Deployment Automation.
 The plugin files are described in the following section.

-A short tutorial to create a "HelloWorld" plugin, available from the Community.
+A short tutorial to create a "HelloWorld" plugin, available from the Community website.

 This file describes the steps provided by the new plugin.
 This file also contains informational elements such as description, name, and the location of the plugin in the Process Editor plugin list hierarchy.
 It is the main plugin file to create.
 (Required)